Photo courtesy of Chaya Acevedo.

 From Nick Jonas to Barbie

-More people now notice her insulin pump or CGM and ask questions — thanks, she says, to public figures who wear their devices openly.
+More people now notice her insulin pump or CGM and ask questions.
+It’s thanks, she says, to public figures who wear their devices openly.
 Seeing diabetes gear represented in media, like a girl in a Disney movie casually wearing a CGM, feels powerful even if the character wasn’t identified as Type 1.
 When Acevedo was first diagnosed, even knowing Nick Jonas had Type 1 and wrote a song about it made her feel less alone.

-“And that was just minor representation — so seeing all the more representation now just makes my inner child so happy to feel so seen,” Acevedo said.
+“And that was just minor representation,” Acevedo said.
+“So seeing all the more representation now just makes my inner child so happy to feel so seen.”

 That also includes the new Barbie, who is equipped with a CGM on her arm, an insulin pump attached to her waist and a phone displaying a CGM app.

-Acevedo used to be among many young Latinos who didn’t use insulin pumps — not just because of stigma, but also cost and access.
+Acevedo used to be among many young Latinos who didn’t use insulin pumps, not just because of stigma but also cost and access.
 Only 39% of Hispanic young adults use insulin pumps, compared to 72% of their white peers, according to a 2020 study.

 Issues with self-esteem

 Acevedo says one of the toughest parts of having T1D is feeling alone.
 For a long time, she didn’t have a T1D community.
 Her family didn’t fully understand what she was going through, and going out with friends reminded her of how different her own experience was.
-She was the only one pushing to calculate carbs and check her blood sugar and insulin — while everyone else just ate.
+She was the only one pushing to calculate carbs and check her blood sugar and insulin while everyone else just ate.

-As a nurse practitioner and diabetes educator, Albanese-O’Neill of Breakthrough T1D says she was acutely aware of this burden, especially on teens: “They are trying to do this on their own every day, maybe with some pressure from parents or feeling like they’re not doing a good enough job when they visit the doctor,” she said.
+As a nurse practitioner and diabetes educator, Albanese-O’Neill of Breakthrough T1D says she’s acutely aware of this burden, especially on teens: “They are trying to do this on their own every day, maybe with some pressure from parents or feeling like they’re not doing a good enough job when they visit the doctor,” she said.

 Your child might find their T1D tribe online